olebole/irafdoc/doc/specred.illumination.rst

   The cursor keys and colon commands are used to change the values of the fitting parameters, delete points, and window and expand the graph.
-When the fitted function is satisfactory exit with with a carriage return or <tt>'q'</tt>.
+When the fitted function is satisfactory exit with with a carriage return or <span style="font-family: monospace;">'q'</span>.
 The prompt for the next dispersion bin will then be given until the last dispersion bin has been fit.
 The illumination calibration image is then created.
   </p>